 While restitution and victim compensation funds can help, they often do not cover a victim’s full economic loss.
 Neither of these routes can pay anything for hard-to-quantify damages.
 A civil lawsuit based on identity theft may provide more complete compensation and recovery for the victim.
 Utah has a specific statute establishing a cause of action for identity theft Some of the benefits of a civil action include:

-- Control of the Case: In civil actions the victim has greater control of the proceedings, and ultimately has final approval over any settlement decision.
+- Control of the Case: In civil actions, the victim has greater control of the proceedings, and ultimately has final approval over any settlement decision.

 - Compensation: Civil actions allow for greater compensation and on a wider variety of types of recovery.

 - Crime Prevention: In addition to suing the perpetrator, victims can often use a civil suit to hold other parties responsible.
-These suits may offer economic incentive for private businesses, such as hotels, car dealerships, shopping centers, etc., to take steps to properly secure customers’ private information.
+These suits may offer an economic incentive for private businesses, such as hotels, car dealerships, shopping centers, etc., to take steps to properly secure customers’ private information.
 When private businesses are held accountable, the costs for proper security become less expensive than defending suits.
-Civil lawsuits for identity theft can lead to increased security protection in public places, better oversight and supervision over private customer information, and many other similar improvements.
+Civil lawsuits for identity theft can lead to increased security protection in public places, better oversight, and supervision over private customer information, and many other similar improvements.

 While criminal courts can order restitution for certain crimes and expenses, juries and judges in civil actions have much greater flexibility in awarding types of damages and the amount of those damages.
 There are two main types of damages: compensatory and punitive.
 Compensatory damages are intended to pay for the actual losses incurred by the victim.
 Punitive damages are primarily used to punish and deter perpetrators and third parties.
 Under the Utah statute, damages can include compensatory damages of $1,000, or up to three times the amount of actual damages, whichever is greater.
 Identity theft victims in Utah may also be able to recover additional punitive damages.